nginxinc/nginx-basics-workshops/lab4/readme.md

 <br/>

 Now that you have Reverse Proxy and load balancing working, you need to think about what information should be passed to and from the backend servers.
 After all, if you insert a Proxy in between the client and the server, you might lose some important information in the request or the response.  `NGINX proxy_headers` are used to restore this information, and add additional information as well using NGINX $variables.
+Proxy headers are also used to control the HTTP protocol itself, which you will do first.

-In this next exercise, you will define these HTTP Headers, and then tell NGINX to use them in your `cafe.example.com` Server block, so that every request and response will now include these new headers.
+In this next exercise, you will define these HTTP Protocol Headers, and then tell NGINX to use them in your `cafe.example.com` Server block, so that every request and response will now include these new headers.

     NOTE: When NGINX proxies a request to an Upstream, it uses the HTTP/1.0 protocol by default, for legacy compatibility.

 However, this means a new TCP connection for every request, and is quite inefficient.
-Modern apps mostly run HTTP/1.1, so you will tell NGINX to use HTTP/1.1 for Proxied requests, which allow NGINX to re-use TCP connections for multiple requests.
+Modern apps mostly run HTTP/1.1, so you will tell NGINX to use HTTP/1.1 for Proxied requests, which allows NGINX to re-use TCP connections for multiple requests.
 (This is commonly called HTTP keepalives, or HTTP pipelining).

 1. Inspect the `keepalive.conf`, located in the /etc/nginx/includes folder.
-Notice that three are three Directives and Headers required for HTTP/1.1 to work correctly:
+Notice that there are three Directives and Headers required for HTTP/1.1 to work correctly:

     - HTTP Protocol = Use the `$proxy_protocol_version` variable to set it to `1.1`.
     - HTTP Connection Header = should be blank, `""`, the default is `Close`.